NielsPeulen/UR5CobotControler/README.md

 When you start using the real robot you need to follow this steps first: https://github.com/ThomasTimm/ur_modern_driver

-Beaware that you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
+Be aware that you need to change the ur_modern_driver/src/ur_hardware_interface.cpp to the ur_hardware_interface.cpp that is uploaded to this github.
 Copy it and paste it in your catkin_ws/src/ur_modern_driver/src.
 Don't forget to delete the old one.

 ```
 roslaunch UR5CobotControler-master UR5_robot_control.launch